Bachelor of Psychological Science

-In the first year, students are able to choose four elective courses from areas such as arts, health and medical sciences, sciences, computer science and commerce, alongside the three core psychology courses.
+In the first year, students are able to choose four elective courses from areas such as arts, health and medical sciences, sciences, computer science and commerce, alongside the four core psychology courses.

-At the beginning of second year, students either select a second major or continue to choose from a wide variety of electives alongside four core psychology courses.
+At the beginning of second year, students either select a second major or continue to choose from a wide variety of electives alongside five core psychology courses.

 In the third year, students complete four core psychology courses, including a compulsory research methodology course.
 The other four courses can be selected from psychology courses or electives.
 For students who chose to undertake a second major, the electives in third year will consist of second major courses.